netcraftsmen/pangea/collections/ansible_collections/netcraftsmen/pangea/README.md

 The module will fail, or ignore parameters, that are incorrect or out of context.

 #### User Intel
-This module provides User Intel functionality to determine if an email address, username, phone number, or IP address was exposed in a security breach.
+This module provides User Intel functionality to determine if an email address, username, phone number, password or IP address was exposed in a security breach.

->Note: User Intel does not currently implement the Password component.

 #### Domain Intel